Maple Roasted Acorn Squash

 How To Roast Acorn Squash with Maple Syrup

-- Cut the acorn squash in half, from the stem end to the tip.
-To cut it safely, insert the tip of your knife (use a big chef’s knife) into the squash about halfway, then pull the knife down toward you cutting through the squash.
-Then, push the knife all the way through to cut it fully in half.
+Cut the acorn squash in half from the stem end to the tip.
+To do this safely, insert the tip of the knife into the squash about halfway, then pull the knife downward to slice through the flesh.
+Push the knife through the rest of the squash to separate it into two halves.

-3. Line a sheet pan with parchment paper and set the squash, cut side up, on the parchment paper.
+Line a sheet pan with parchment paper and place the squash halves cut side up on the pan.

 Chef Jenn’s Tips